bigboomdesign/big-boom-rule-of-three/trunk/readme.txt

 * Easily add a title, image/icon, description, and link to each block of content for an instant call-to-action section
 * Load existing content using your pages, posts, or custom post types
 * Use a color picker utility to easily select a primary accent color to match your site
+* Includes an option to select a hover effect for the rule of three images or icons
 * Option to include "Read More" link with each block

 For best results, make sure the images you use for each content block have the same aspect ratio.